slomanl1/tuya-homeassistant/README.md

 switch id is if the device has multiple switches, the switch number.

 See here for how to find localKey and devId: https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md

+To use, copy contents of the directory tuya-homeassistant to "<home assistant config dir>/custom_components/switch" and add config below to configuration.yaml

 Config Fields:
 ```